SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/TechReview.rst

     that are related to the type of ``Self``, such as a type of data stored in a collection or the node and edge types of a graph."
 Is this still true?

+..
+At one point, Self was an associated type, but that's the wrong modeling of the problem.
+Self is the stand-in type for the thing that conforms to the protocol.
+It's weird to think of it as an associated type because it's the primary thing.
+It's certainly not an associated type.
+In many ways, you can think of associated types as being parameters that get filled in by the conformance ofa specific concrete type to that protocol.

+   There's a substitution mapping here.
+The parameters are associated with self because they're derived from Self.
+When you have a concrete type that conforms to a protocol, it supplies concrete types for Self and all the associated types.

+   The associated types like parameters, but they're associated with Self in the protocol.
+Self is the eventual type of the thing that conforms to the protocol -- you have to have a name for it so you can do things with it.

+   We use "associated" in contrast with generic parameters in interfaces in C#.
+   The interesting thing there is that they don't have a name like Self for the actual type, but you can name any of these independant types.
+In theory, they're often independent but in practice they're often not -- you have an interface parameterized on T, where all the uses of the thing are that T is the same is Self.
+Instead of having these independant parameters to an interface, we have a named thing (Self) and all these other things that hand off of it.

+   Here's a stupid simple way to see the distinction:

+   C#:

+       interface Sequence <Element> {}

+       class String : Sequence <UnicodeScalar>
+       class String : Sequence <GraphemeCluster>

+   These are both fine in C#

+   Swift:

+       protocol Sequence { typealias Element }

+       class String : Sequence { typealias Element = ... }

+   Here you have to pick one or the other -- you can't have both.

 .. syntax-grammar::